prep/beanstalk/README.md

 The easiest way to work with this client is by creating a *ProducerPool{}* and/or *ConsumerPool{}*.

 #### ProducerPool
 A ProducerPool creates 1 or more producers that connects to a beanstalk server with the purpose of feeding it *put* requests.
-Here is an example of a ProducerPool with a connection to the beanstalk server on *127.0.0.1:11300*:
+Here is an example of a *ProducerPool{}* with a connection to the beanstalk server on *127.0.0.1:11300*:

 ```go
 // Create a producer pool with 1 producer.